| 2006 |

 | 2022 |

-In Drosophila wing imaginal discs, Med19 is not globally required for mRNA transcription but selectively regulates less than a quarter of expressed genes; Med19-dependent genes are enriched for spatially regulated developmental genes and transcription factors, and Med19 is specifically required for Notch-responsive gene expression (wingless and E(spl)-C genes). |
+In Drosophila wing imaginal discs, auxin-inducible degradation of endogenous Med19 followed by RNA-seq shows that Med19 is not globally required for mRNA transcription but specifically regulates less than one quarter of expressed genes; Med19-dependent genes are enriched for spatially-regulated developmental genes while constitutively expressed genes are largely unaffected.
+Med19 is required for Notch-responsive target gene expression (wingless and E(spl)-C genes), suggesting a specific role as a transcriptional effector of developmental signaling pathways. |

 PloS one |